Tropical Storm Wanda may be the last gasp for hurricane season

 This year’s final names for hurricane season are Victor and Wanda.
 There’s not much history for this group of storms, but one historic storm stands out the most back in 2005.

 Unlike during the 2020 season, the basin slowed down during 2021 as autumn arrived.
 Tropical Storm Victor had dissipated during early October, and the Atlantic would remain quiet until the end of the month when Wanda was named.
-As of the evening of Nov.
-3, Wanda continues to churn as a tropical storm with maximum sustained winds of 50 mph, trekking along at 10 mph.
+As of the early morning of Nov.
+4, Wanda continues to take a staggered, bizarre track as a tropical storm with maximum sustained winds of 50 mph, trekking along at 9 mph.

 At this time last year, the Atlantic basin was seeing its 28th named storm of the 2020 Atlantic hurricane season -- Hurricane Eta -- rapidly strengthen into the season's fourth Category 4 hurricane on Nov.
 3, 2020.
 Wanda is the 21st hurricane of the 2021 Atlantic season -- meaning this season is seven named storms behind the 2020 season's pacing.